-Dr Andrew Betik is a postdoctoral research fellow working for the Institute of Sport, Exercise and Active Living (ISEAL) with joint appointments in the Colleges of Health and Biomedicine and Sport and Exercise Science.
+Dr Andrew Betik is a postdoctoral research fellow working for the Institute of Sport, Exercise & Active Living (ISEAL) with joint appointments in the Colleges of Health & Biomedicine and Sport & Exercise Science.

 Andrew has a diverse background in applied and basic physiology, with specific strengths in muscle metabolism and exercise using rodent models in disease states such as aging, diabetes and obesity.
-Specifically, current projects investigate the role of nitric oxide in facilitating glucose uptake in diabetic muscle and the potential benefits of tocotrienols to improve fat metabolism.
+Specifically, his current projects are investigating the role of nitric oxide in facilitating glucose uptake in diabetic muscle and the potential benefits of tocotrienols to improve fat metabolism.

-- Muscle Research Group (Prof S Rattigan and Dr M Keske) (Menzies Research Institute, Tasmania)
+- Professor Steve Rattigan and Dr Michelle Keske (Menzies Research Institute, Tasmania)

 Bertucci, WM, Betik, AC, Duc, S & Grappe, F 2012, 'Gross efficiency and cycling economy are higher in the field as compared with on an axiom stationary ergometer', J Appl Biomech, vol. 28, no. 6, pp. 636-44.

 View more of Andrew's publications in the Victoria University Research Repository.

 - Jarrod Kerris, College of Sport and Exercise Science, ISEAL.